phpdude/django-render/README.md

-Render: render decorator helpers for Django
+Render: render sugar for Django
 ==========================================

-This package provides decorators for templates rendering in request context with simple code use.
+This package provides decorators for templates rendering and CBV mixin in request context with simple code use.

 __Important:__ all template renders goes in request context.
 Sessions, cookies, meta, etc is available from templates.